philipturner/ARHeadsetKit/docs/building-documentation.md

 1. In the menu bar, go to File -> Add Packages.
 A window for searching Swift packages will pop up.
 1. In the search bar on the top right, paste this link: https://github.com/philipturner/ARHeadsetKit
-1. Ensure you are linking to the "main" branch.
-If you any numbers such as "1.0.1" anywhere in the window, then you aren't importing the main branch.
+1. Set "Dependency Rule" to "Branch".
+Ensure "main" is in the text box to the right of that.
 1. Click "Add Package" on the bottom right.
 Click "Add Package" again in the window that pops up.

 ### Building documentation